-Long before Minecraft and OPERAcraft, Second Life, etc., all the way back in 1996 and the very beginnings of internet, there was a project called Flatland that offered an exciting early glimpse at internet as an immersive 3D world, built from a collection of tiles akin to that of Minecraft, or perhaps more accurately, virtual LEGOs.
-In this (at the time) web browser-friendly environment with its appearance somewhere between id’s Wolfenstein and Quake, a user could navigate content from a first person vantage point and interact with the environment using what was essentially an extension to HTML called 3DML.
+Long before Minecraft and OPERAcraft, Second Life, etc., all the way back in 1996 and the very beginnings of internet, there was a project called Flatland that offered an exciting early glimpse at internet as an immersive 3D world.
+Built from a collection of tiles akin to that of Minecraft, or perhaps more accurately virtual LEGOs, its appearance was somewhere between id’s Wolfenstein and Quake.
+In it a user could navigate content from a first person vantage point and interact with the environment using what was essentially an extension to HTML called 3DML.

 The same year, I wrote a research proposal and the University of Cincinnati awarded me with my first ever research grant to spend a part of summer working on the project.
 While I made a considerable progress, the project never reached all of its aspirational goals.
 This was in part because creating each block required low-level knowledge and tedious manual entry of 3D normalized vertex coordinates, as did texture creation.
 More importantly, amidst the dot-com crash the company went belly up despite Flatland‘s growing presence, and its development and support ceased.
 Still, by the end of the summer, the first area was nearly complete with a number of interactive objects and initial audio implementation.

-Approximately a year ago, Flatland website came back online and a group of 3DML enthusiasts got together in an attempt to revive the project.
-While the outcome of their efforts is still pending, this summer, I dug up my old files, did a bit of hacking and am thrilled by the fact that after 15 years, I am still able to run my little unfinished project.
+Approximately a year ago, the Flatland website came back online and a group of 3DML enthusiasts began reuniting via Facebook in an attempt to revive the project.
+While the outcome of this effort is still pending, this summer, I dug up my old files, did a bit of hacking and am thrilled by the fact that after 15 years, I am still able to run my little unfinished project.
 Doing so, is not as straightforward as it used to be–you will need to install Rover client, which is Windows-only.
 If you feel compelled to try it out, below is a link where you can download the installer, as well as project assets.
 Once installed, simply open the apartment.3dml using the locally installed Rover application.
 Upon initial run internet access is required to retrieve supporting tilesets (textures) that are currently hosted on this website.